AFripp7/Cyber-Threat-Automation/README.md

 - Runs automatically on GitHub's servers   no manual work needed

   How It Works
-1. GitHub Actions triggers the script on a schedule every 3 hours
+1. GitHub Actions triggers the script on a schedule every X hours
 2. `fetch_threats.py` fetches the latest threat feeds from all three sources
 3. Results are cleaned, filtered, and saved to `threats.csv` in the repository
 4. A Discord notification is sent with a full summary of findings